Cnuas

 A Complete AI/HPC Datacenter, in Software

 Cnuas (pronounced Knoo-us, the Irish word for a cluster) is a fully software-emulated AI and HPC infrastructure.
-Virtual GPUs, virtual GPU-peer fabric, virtual InfiniBand and RoCE switches and virtual RDMA NICs, all built from scratch in C around QEMU, so unmodified Linux guests run real distributed workloads on simulated silicon.
+Virtual GPUs, virtual GPU-peer fabric, virtual InfiniBand and RoCE switches and virtual RDMA NICs, all built from scratch and developed the way the Linux kernel is, so unmodified Linux guests run real distributed workloads on simulated silicon.

 Drive the whole rack from one tool